 Cats bite their claws to clean out dirt from beneath them.
 Broken nails and husks are also pulled off as part of a cat’s grooming routine.

-Abnormal nail-biting can quickly become a habit or a compulsion, so it is best to treat the cause as quickly as possible.
+Abnormal nail-biting can quickly become a compulsive behavior, so it is best to treat the cause as quickly as possible.